kosarev/lightweight/README.md

 # lightweight
-Library of lightweight C++ replacements to standard facilities
+Library of lightweight replacements to standard C++ facilities.